hanish9193/Cine-Critique/README.md

 ### **🙏 Thank You**

-**Built with ❤️ by passionate developers for the global cinema community**
+**Built with ❤️ by passionate developer for the global cinema community**

 *Special thanks to our contributors, beta testers, and the amazing open-source community that makes projects like this possible.*